ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### Newest version
+- * Correct incorrect equations in weighted words in the second format

 ### v1.5.10, August 16, 2016
 - Ask 50-74% matches are whether new or fuzzy
 - Semiautomate the set-up process with shutil module